• Skip to primary navigation

 Burger with Fried Egg in hand

 This over the top Fried Egg Burger is the perfect new way to enjoy a burger.
-A homemade burger topped with a fried egg, bacon and cheese on top!
+A homemade burger topped with a fried egg, bacon and cheese!
+If you’ve never had a fried egg on a burger before, you’re in for a real treat!

 Hand holding fried egg hamburger

 Picture this.
-Diving into a juicy burger topped with gooey cheese, an over easy egg, lettuce and crisp bacon.
-You have just met the amazing Burger with Fried Egg.
+You are diving into a juicy burger topped with gooey cheese, an over easy egg, lettuce and crisp bacon.
+You have just met the amazing Fried Egg Burger.

-You can either start with a pre-pattied hamburger from the store or make our Hamburger Patties.
+You can either start with a pre-formed hamburger from the store or make our Hamburger Patties.

-Turn it into a juicy cheeseburger piled onto a toasted hamburger bun, leaf lettuce, crisp bacon and an over easy egg.
+Turn it into a juicy cheeseburger piled onto a toasted hamburger bun with leaf lettuce, crisp bacon and an over easy egg.

 • Start with a store bought hamburger patty to make it super easy or make your own.